Scotch College, Melbourne: Boarding

 Scotch has been a boarding school since its foundation.
 Today the School caters for 160 boarders of whom around 70% are drawn from around Australia and 30% are from overseas.
 The boarding precinct is on "The Hill" which overlooks the Senior School at the main Hawthorn campus.
 There are three boarding houses: School House, McMeckan House and Arthur Robinson House.
 Both School House and McMeckan House were built as the gift of Anthony Mackie, and his brother and sisters, in memory of their uncle Captain James McMeckan.
 Arthur Robinson House is named after a Chairman of the School Council, Sir Arthur Robinson.

 Curriculum

 Scotch students study towards the Victorian Certificate of Education (VCE), which is the main secondary student assessment program in Victoria which ranks students with an Australian Tertiary Admission Rank (ATAR) for university entrance purposes.

+In 2024, Scotch College produced 10 duces who received a perfect ATAR of 99.95.

 Extra-curricular activities

 Some extra-curricular groups and activities at Scotch are: